0xdeadpool/0xdeadpool.github.io/_posts/2017-02-02-RCE-Springs.markdown

 This is my very frist blog post which was pending for a long time (almost a year).
 I would like to share a particular Remote Code Execution (RCE) in Java Springboot framework.
 I was highly inspired to look into this vulnerability after I read this article by **David Vieira-Kurz**, which can be found at his [blog](http://secalert.net/#cve-2016-4977).
 His article talks about an RCE in the Spring Security OAuth framework and how the Whitelabel error page can be used to trigger code execution.

 So this meant that any Whitelabel Error Page which reflected user input was vulnerable to it.
 This was because user input was being treated in as Springs Expression Language (***SpEL***).
-So during my pentest I had come across a particualr URL which triggered this Whitelabel Error page.
+So during my pentest I had come across a particular URL which triggered this Whitelabel Error page.

 **URL:** `https://<domain>/BankDetailForm?id=abc${12*12}abc`